postech-ami/Deep-Motion-Mag-Pytorch/README.md

 **When applying a temporal filter, it is crucial to accurately specify the frame rate <fs> and the frequency band <freq> to ensure optimal performance and effectiveness.**

+## Quantitative evaluation

+Many motion magnification methods train their models using the training data proposed by ["Oh, Tae-Hyun, et al., "Learning-based video motion magnification"](https://arxiv.org/abs/1804.02684), ECCV, 2018", but the evaluation data for quantitative assessment presented in that paper has not been made publicly available.

+As a workaround, you can use the evaluation dataset provided in ["Learning-based Axial Video Motion Magnification, ECCV 2024"](https://axial-momag.github.io/axial-momag/) which is strictly made by following the evaluation dataset generation method proposed in "Oh, Tae-Hyun, et al., Learning-based video motion magnification."
+Numerical results for various motion magnification methods are also available, making it easy to compare your model quantitatively.

+To utilize the evaluation dataset, please refer to [this page](https://github.com/postech-ami/Axial-mm/tree/main/script).

 ## Citation
     @inproceedings{oh2018learning,
       title={Learning-based Video Motion Magnification},